Tropical Depression Winnie

-Tropical Depression Winnie was a weak and short lived yet catastrophic tropical cyclone that killed nearly 1,600 people after triggering widespread flooding in the Philippines in late November 2004.
-It was the second deadliest tropical cyclone of 2004 worldwide, only surpassed by Hurricane Jeanne.
-A depression, which formed east of Samar, brought heavy rain to areas where it passed through, and affecting many areas, owing to Winnie’s large cloudiness.
+Tropical Depression Winnie was a short-lived but catastrophic tropical cyclone that killed nearly 1,600 people after triggering widespread flooding in the Philippines in late November 2004.
+It was the second deadliest tropical cyclone of 2004, only surpassed by Hurricane Jeanne.
+A depression, which formed east of Samar, brought heavy rain to areas where it passed through, affecting many areas, owing to Winnie’s large cloudiness.

 Meteorological history

 Tropical Depression Winnie was first identified by the Philippine Atmospheric, Geophysical and Astronomical Services Administration on November 27 as a tropical depression east of the Philippines.
 A poorly organized cyclone, the Joint Typhoon Warning Center briefly issued a Tropical Cyclone Formation Alert on November 29.
 Tracking west-northwestward, Winnie made landfall in southern Luzon.
 Upon moving over land, the depression attained its peak intensity with winds of 55 km/h (35 mph) and a barometric pressure of 1000 mbar (hPa; 29.53 inHg).
 Once over land, the system began to weaken before entering the South China Sea.
 Once over water, Winnie turned northwest, moving along the western Luzon coastline throughout November 29.
 Early on the following day, advisories on the tropical depression ceased.
 Winnie was last noted off the northwestern coast of Luzon, later that day.